Kaufmannskirche: History

 The early history of the Kaufmannskirche is disputed.
 It is possible that it was founded by Frisian merchants in the 8th century, although more recent research tends to assume that it was founded in the High Middle Ages.
 As the parish church of the first market settlement in the city, the Merchants' Church is dedicated to St Gregory of Utrecht.
 Along with the Reglerkirche, it is one of the two double-towered parish churches in the city.
 After a fire in 1291, the present building was essentially built in Gothic style by 1368.
 The church's late-Renaissance interior dates from 1598 to 1625.

 The church was used as one of the two collection points for the taxes payable to the Archbishop of Mainz (mentioned in 1108), which also indicates its great age.
 From 1636 to 1650, the Kaufmannskirche served as a Swedish garrison church.
 In 1668, Johann Sebastian Bach's parents were married in the church.
 From 1855 to 1865, extensive restoration work was carried out, including the installation of side galleries.
 In 1944, the church was severely damaged by an aerial mine and was restored until 1952.
 The altar was restored in 1955, the pulpit from 1987 to 1992, the south tower in 1994 and the north tower in 2001.
 On 28 June 2009, a thanksgiving and baptismal service celebrated the completion of the restoration of the church's baptismal font, which is over 400 years old.

 In 1917, the text Am 22.
-Oktober 1522 predigte in der Kaufmannskirche Martin Luther vom Kreuz und Leiden eines rechten Christenmenschen –1917– ("On 22 October 1522, Martin Luther preached in the Kaufmannskirche about the cross and suffering of a right Christian –1917–") was inserted into the outer church wall, in the direction of the Anger and the Martin Luther monument, in the form of a stone cross.
+Oktober 1522 predigte in der Kaufmannskirche Martin Luther vom Kreuz und Leiden eines rechten Christenmenschen –1917– ("On 22 October 1522, Martin Luther preached in the Kaufmannskirche about the cross and suffering of a true Christian –1917–") was inserted into the outer church wall, in the direction of the Anger and the Martin Luther monument, in the form of a stone cross.

 In 1965, the Kaufmänner-Pfarrhaus ("merchants' clergy house") to the north of the church was demolished for traffic reasons.
 It dated from the beginning of the 18th century and had been built in Baroque forms.
 The Institute for the Preservation of Historical Monuments had tried in vain to preserve the parsonage.

 According to a "master plan" (as of 2010), the Kaufmannskirche is to be redesigned for cultural and social functions in addition to its religious function.
 The galleries and the pews are to be removed and a "modern rectangular building made of translucent glass" is to be added to the south side facing the Anger.